 ⚠️ Real Risks to Know

-- Reserve risk: If the company issuing the stablecoin doesn't hold enough real dollars, the peg can break.
-This is why audits and regulations matter.
+- Reserve risk: If the issuer doesn't hold enough real dollars, the peg can break.

 - Counterparty risk: You are trusting the issuing company to stay solvent and honest.